nyu-dl/cluster-support/greene/README.md

 Here we will convert read-only file such as data to a SquashFS file which reduces the inode load.
 It also compresses the data so you save on disk space as well.

+Imp note 1: Please first check if the dataset you need is present in `/scratch/work/public/'.
+If you are using datasets that you think are useful to many others, please send a mail to HPC so that they can make a common SquashFS in /work/public/.
+This tutorial was assuming you have some specific folder which you frequently use that has many files.

 1. Check your current quota usage using `myquota`
 2. Go to your folder that contains your datasets and you can check the number of files using ` for d in $(find $(pwd) -maxdepth 1 -mindepth 1 -type d); do n_files=$(find $d | wc -l); echo $d " " $n_files; done`